 Restaurant Operations (HOSP 2360)

-Restaurant Operation is a course where students apply the theoretical knowledge and skills learned from various courses in the hospitality program.
+Restaurant Operation is a course where students apply the theoretical knowledge and skills learned from various courses in the hospitality food service systems program.
 This course allows students to develop skills required to operate a casual dining room in a commercial kitchen setting.
 In the dining room students assume the roles and responsibilities of a manager, a server, hosting, cashiering, and bartending.

 Course code: HOSP 2360